dw-data/coronavirus-africa/README.md

 ## Source data

+Figures for hospital beds per 10,000 inhabitants for Italy and UK were sourced from the [World Health Organization](https://www.who.int/data/gho/data/indicators/indicator-details/GHO/hospital-beds-(per-10-000-population).
+For other countries, see spreadsheet below.

 The following data files are incuded in the `data/in` directory.

 `Africa CDC Summary of Travel Restrictions and Physical Distancing Measures Implemented by Member States and COVID-19 Guidance and Resources.xlsx`